 Beam expansion

-To minimize the difference, it is best to choose this type of plano convex and plano concave lens, and place them facing each other on one side of the plane.
-Using the central part of the lens can further reduce the phase difference, so choosing a larger size lens can be helpful.
+To minimize aberrations, it is best to choose this type of plano convex and plano concave lens, and place them facing each other on one side of the plane.
+Using the central part of the lens can further reduce the phase difference, so choosing a larger-diameter lens can be helpful.
 This type of beam expansion design is called Galilean beam expansion.
-The use of two convex lenses with positive focal length can also achieve beam expansion function, known as Kepler style beam expansion, but this design has a longer size.
+The use of two convex lenses with positive focal length can also achieve beam expansion function, known as Keplerian beam expansion, but this design has a longer size.